PeteXC/blog/_posts/2022-03-23-my-first-blog.markdown

 If you really want to get into it, you should start [here][aws-website].

-If you are a bit of cloud nerd (like me I guess), this would be a good way to flex your skills :muscle:
+If you are a bit of cloud nerd (like me I guess), this would be a good way to flex your skills :muscle:, and also

 [godaddy]: https://godaddy.com
 [namecheap]: https://www.namecheap.com/